logo for my-favorite-camping-store.com

 Much less down is needed in a down-filled sleeping bag in comparison to synthetic fibers to achieve the same temperature rating.
 Thus down does make a smaller and lighter bag.

-Moisture is a Down Bag’s Only Drawback
+Moisture - the Down Bag’s Only Drawback

 It’s impossible to beat the quality of down, unless it is wet.
 If your down sleeping bag gets wet on a camping trip, you’ve got a cold night ahead of you!
 Wet down has almost no insulation power.